 Q: But no one seems to agree on anything anymore.
 Climate change, religion, politics.
 How can you trust your readers to find their own way when everyone is working with a different set of facts and different experiences?

 A: I used to worry a great deal about this, but if you take your faith away from the ideas you believe are truth and put it instead in a God who is big enough to take care of helping people find him if he exists, that changes the equation pretty radically.
 My job is not to be a savior for anyone.
-It is to love people and to invite them to engage with their spirituality, with intellectual honesty and openness to the things we can’t possibly say we know for sure.
+It is to love people and to invite them to engage with their experience of life, with intellectual honesty and openness to the things we can’t possibly say we know for sure.
 We all have to hold some of our beliefs a little more loosely to leave room for God to change them if he wants to, and ultimately I don’t want to be known as someone who was right about everything.
 I want to be known as someone who loved people on their journey to healing.

 Q: Your first novel, The Little Seer, involves prophetic dreams and a church split, both of which you have experienced yourself.
 Is this your story?